MISSION AND PILLARS

-In full partnership with families and communities, Graham Windham strives to make a life-altering difference with children, youth and families affected by abuse, neglect and delinquency by providing each child we serve with a strong foundation for life: a safe, loving, permanent family and the opportunity and preparation to thrive in school and in the world.
+In full partnership with families and communities, Graham Windham strives to make a life-altering difference with children, youth and families who are overcoming some of life’s most difficult challenges and obstacles, by helping to build a strong foundation for life: a safe, loving, permanent family and the opportunity and preparation to thrive in school and in the world.

-- Create a clear Graham way in all that we do in partnership with kids and families to achieve family success & youth success
+- Create a clear Graham way in all that we do in partnership with kids and families to achieve family success and youth success.

-To achieve our mission and vision, we have at our core, a set of deeply held principles.
+To achieve our mission and vision, we have at our core, a set of deeply held principles that we call our pillars.

 We respect the inherent dignity and worth of all with whom we work and believe in the strength of family in all of its forms.
 We are diverse in gender, race, religion, beliefs, sexual orientation, identity and ethnicity.
 Knowing that we all face challenges in life, we believe that all are capable of developing solutions.
 Trust is an essential element of respect – trust between kids, families, and each other, and trust among the Graham community, funders, regulators and the public.
 There is no trust without integrity, both personal and organizational.